kyte-one/airlyftone-docs/docs/highlighted/BGM/part2.md

 6. Verify the network or connect to **BNB Smart Chain**.
 ![](./images/walletconnect.png)
 7. After clicking on connect, you will then see that your wallet address has been fetched on AirLyft successfully.
 Click on the Use button and that’s it!
-8. Once you have both tasks completed, the NFT will be sent automatically to your connected Metamask wallet address within the next 5–10 minutes.
+8. Once you have both tasks completed, the NFT will be sent automatically to your connected Metamask wallet address by AirLyft.
+It usually takes 5-10minutes for the NFT to arrive, but can sometimes take longer.
+You will also get an email when the NFT is successfully transferred.
+Once you receive that, you can go to the next step.
 ![](./images/usewallet.png)

 [Go to the Next Page - "Part 3: View NFT" or click here.](part3)